 Zen Firewall Guide

-When setting up networks, you want the most simple and secure configuration possible.
-This guide will provide principles for such a common reference network scenario.
+When setting up networks, you want the simplest and most secure configuration possible.
+This guide will provide principles for a common reference network scenario.

 The target audience for this guide is for those who are new to networking, and want to setup or understand network security.
 Having a moderate understanding of networking will be helpful but not required.

-Our base reference network is a simple Firewall + WiFi setup:
+Our reference network is a simple Firewall + WiFi setup:

 A Firewall connected to the internet via the ISP router (ISP Dev) in bridge/passthrough mode